groue/GRDBCombine/README.md

     This can be configured with the `scheduling(_:)` method.
 It does not accept a Combine scheduler, but a [GRDB scheduler](https://github.com/groue/GRDB.swift/blob/GRDB5/README.md#valueobservation-scheduling).

-    For example, the `.immediate` scheduler makes sure the initial value is notified immediately when the publisher is subcribed.
+    For example, the `.immediate` scheduler makes sure the initial value is notified immediately when the publisher is subscribed.
 It can help your application update the user interface without having to wait for any asynchronous notifications:

     ```swift
     let publisher = observation